-To learn more about the history of the Old Union Cemetery, do some research on who the caretaker is.
-The caretaker was once a part of the Old Union church but now the cemetery is owned by Girl Scouts.
-Why is it important that Girl Scouts of Central Indiana is the caretaker now?
+To learn more about the history of the Old Settlers Cemetery, do some research to identify the caretaker.
+The caretaker was once a part of the Old Union Church but now the cemetery is owned by Girl Scouts of Central Indiana.
+Why is it important that Girl Scouts is the caretaker now?

-Tip: Attending Camp Dellwood/completing this patch makes you a caretaker too!
+Tip: Attending Camp Dellwood/completing this patch makes you a caretaker, too!